wwarthen/RomWBW/Source/Doc/UserGuide.md

 to build a custom ROM to add support for it.
 Building a custom ROM is covered later.

-[Appendix A - Device Summary] contains a list of the RomWBW hardware devices which may help you identify the hardware discovered in your system.
+[Appendix B - Device Summary] contains a list of the RomWBW hardware devices which may help you identify the hardware discovered in your system.

 ## Device Unit Assignments